 Palm Sunday is a yearly celebration and tradition in the Christian calendar and is likely to be one of the most important for orthodox Christians year on year.

 But how much do you actually know about the celebration?
 What actually takes place on this day of worship, and how has it changed over the years?
-Here are a few interesting facts to help clue you in on this important day.
+Here are a few fun facts about Palm Sunday you might not be aware of.

 Palm Sunday itself marks a very special event in the Christian calendar.
 It is said to be the date when Jesus Christ first rode into Jerusalem via donkey.
 It is not long before he was put to execution, and before his rising.
 Therefore, Christians will celebrate Palm Sunday as the beginning of the Easter period.